bloomberg/amqpprox/README.md

 be achieved with layer 4 proxying alone.

-This proxy and how we use it was first publicly outlined in [this talk](https://www.youtube.com/watch?v=tTh1nIKEOU4) at RabbitMQ Summit 2019.
+This proxy and how we use it was first publicly outlined in [this talk](https://www.youtube.com/watch?v=tTh1nIKEOU4) at RabbitMQ Summit 2019, then released & introduced in detail in [this talk](https://www.youtube.com/watch?v=b2hQ8glQyhs) at RabbitMQ Summit 2021.

 ### Key Advantages